HenriqueSFernandes/Lets-Cook/README.md

 * #### Dish

-A dish is the star of the show, enticing buyers with its delicious flavors.
-Each dish listed on the platform represents a culinary creation crafted by a talented seller within the university community.
+A dish is the main component of the app.
 It is described by its name, ingredients, calories and if it is available at the moment.
-Each Dish may belong to different diets
+Each Dish may belong to different diets.

 * #### Diet